JermellB/restagraph/README.md

 With payload of `uid=<uid>`, plus optionally `<attribute-name>=<value>` pairs for any subset of the attributes defined for this resource type.

-On success, returns a code of 201 and a JSON representation of the newly-created resource.
+On success, returns a code of 201 and the URI for the newly-created resource.

 The UID must actually be unique for each resource-type.
 That is, if you define a `routers` resource and a `switches` resource, no two routers can have the same UID, but a router and a switch can.
 Bear this in mind when designing your schema.